List of Power Rangers Jungle Fury characters: Dai Shi

 Dai Shi is the primary antagonist of Jungle Fury.
-He is an ancient evil multi-headed Dragon who attempted for 10,000 years to rid the world of the human race and believed that animals should be the rightful rulers, dealing with the Phantom Beasts when they tried to overthrow him.
+He is an ancient multi-headed golden Dragon who attempted for 10,000 years to rid the world of the human race due to his belief that beasts superior and therefore should be the masters; dealing with the Phantom Beast Generals when they tried to overthrow him.
 However, Dai Shi was defeated by the first Pai Zhua warriors that became the Masters, sealing his spirit inside a chest and guarded by generations of Pai Zhua members.
-However, thanks to Jarrod attacking Mao in anguish of being denied the task of guarding him, Dai Shi was released from the seal by accident, killing Mao before using Jarrod's body to revive his Rinshi and continue where he left off, starting the "Beast War" anew.
-But though he picked Jarrod for his impurities, his host still has a bit of control over his actions but is heavily influenced by him the same.
-However, Scorch noticed this when Dai Shi became their Phantom Beast King, his promoting of Camille and exiling of Whiger, deciding to do something about it.
+However, thanks to Jarrod attacking Mao out of anger for being denied the task of guarding him, Dai Shi was released from the seal by accident, killing Mao before using Jarrod's body as his vessel and reviving his Rinshi to continue where he left off, starting the "Beast War" anew.
+Dai Shi eventually shows up in person and demonstrates his superiority to the Red Ranger at the time the Five Fingers of Poison began their attack, easily defeating Casey without breaking a sweat.
+But though Dai Shi was primarily in control, Jarrod's humanity still had some influence over him.